 - Mileage expenditures directly related to providing special education and related services to exceptional children as outlined in the student's IEP - Out-of-district mileage if specified in the student's IEP - Cost of travel by Special Education Administrators if associated with the administration of special education such as attending IEP meetings, meeting with special education staff, ensuring quality of special education services, etc. - Expenditures incurred for a paraeducator to accompany an exceptional student on the special education bus outside the school day.
-These expenditures should only be claimed on Form 308 and not on the special teacher Personnel Report - B. PUPIL TRANSPORTATION, KSA 72-978(a)(1)(B).
-Actual travel expenses incurred in providing transportation for exceptional children to special education or related services.
+These expenditures should only be claimed on Form 308 and not on the special teacher Personnel Report - Infant Toddler special teacher mileage must be paid by the LEA to be claimed on Form 308.

+B. PUPIL TRANSPORTATION, KSA 72-978(b)(2).

+Actual travel expenses incurred in providing transportation for exceptional children to special education or related services as outlined in the student's IEP.
+Transportation not required in an IEP may not be claimed.
+Expenses not incurred by the LEA are not reimbursable.
 (Auditing note: Reimbursement will not be paid if a student has been counted in determining the regular route transportation weighting of the district under the provisions of the School District Finance and Quality Performance Act.
 This is intended to prohibit reimbursing the same mileage twice.)